Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # Both have identical UCI syntax and semantics

-The key observation for later labs: UCI, opkg, /etc/init.d, procd — identical.
-A uci-defaults enrollment script written for the Mango runs unmodified in the devcontainer.
+The key observation for later labs: UCI, opkg, /etc/init.d, and procd are identical.
+A uci-defaults enrollment script written for the Mango runs unmodified in the OpenWrt sibling.
 The container/embedded contrast is architectural, not operational.

-Important: failsafe is entered over the serial console (UART) you attached in Step 3, NOT by holding the reset button.
-The reset-at-boot mechanism does something completely different on this hardware (Step 7 — HTTP recovery in u-boot_mod).
+Important.
+Failsafe is entered over the serial console (UART) you attached in Step 3, not by holding the reset button.
+The reset-at-boot mechanism does something else on this hardware: see Step 7 (HTTP recovery via u-boot_mod).

 Trigger a recoverable problem first (deliberate misconfig exercise):